 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Df does not provide wifi capability.

 Studio photographers will appreciate that the Nikon Df (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the Df and the A7 II have been discontinued, but can regularly be found used on eBay.
+The A7 II was replaced by the Sony A7 III, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.